-By filtering Secondary Dimension, we can, for example, hone in on the “medium” of the site’s traffic.
+By filtering the Secondary Dimension, for example, we can hone in on the “medium” of the site’s traffic.
 Looking at the example below, everything looks great on the list until line number 11: it seems a PPC campaign linking to a particular package page is driving a 91.45% bounce rate.

-To take this a step further, we can then isolate on the page that was driving 91% Bounce Rate and look at the keywords that are landing visitors onto this page.
-With this we can analyze if the bounce is due irrelevant content or just lack of related conversion elements.
-We can then devise modifications to the page such as adding a link to a more relevant page, adding negative keyword to PPC for this page, or simply updating the page content to be more relevant.
+To take this a step further, we can then isolate the page that was driving a 91% Bounce Rate and look at the keywords that are landing visitors onto this page.
+With this, we can analyze if the bounce is due to irrelevant content or just a lack of related conversion elements.
+We can then devise modifications to the page such as adding a link to a more relevant page, adding negative keywords to PPC for this page to make sure that the users who click are the most likely to engage, or simply updating the page content to be more relevant.

-And finally, are we taking full advantage of our Exit Page?
+And finally, take full advantage of your Exit Page.

 For example, after filtering through the content report, we realized 60% of the visitors looking Romance Package exited on the Spa page; then it might be a good idea to add the Romance Package conversion element on the Spa page.